 The purpose of the baseline water quality studies is to assess the effects of the proposed project operations on water quality in the Susitna River basin and to identify and develop protection, mitigation, and enhancement measures that can be implemented to minimize these effects.

 Baseline water quality collection can be broken into two components, In-Situ Water Quality Sampling and General Water Quality Sampling.
 In-Situ Water Quality Sampling consists of on-site measurements of physical parameters at fixed locations using field equipment.
-General Water Quality Sampling will consist of periodic grab samples that will be sent to an off-site laboratory for analyses.
+General water quality sampling will consist of periodic grab samples that will be sent to an off-site laboratory for analyses.
 In general these samples represent water quality components that cannot be easily measured in-situ, such as metals concentrations, nitrates, etc.

 Data collection will be at the locations in bold on Table 1.
 This proposed spacing follows accepted practice when segmenting large river systems for development of Total Maximum Daily Load (TMDL) water quality models.
 Sampling during winter months will be focused on locations where flow data is currently collected (or historically collected by the USGS) and will be used in water quality modeling (WQ-S3).